 Novellist won group one races in England, France, Germany and Italy.
 He was bred in Ireland by Dr. Christoph Berglar and won nine of his eleven races, with one second placing thrown in.
 Novellist won the Gran Premio del Jockey Club in Italy, Oppenhiem-Union Rennen and Fruhjahrs-Preis in Germany as a three year old.
 At four, Novellist made the world stand up and take notice when he captured the King George VI and Queen Elizabeth Stakes in course record time at Ascot, the Grand Prix de Saint-Cloud in France, and the Grosser Preis von Baden and the Grosser Preis der Badischen Unternehmer in Germany.
 He was retired to begin stud duty in 2014 at the Shadai Stallion Station in Hokkaido Japan.

-Other sons of Monsun to make a splash in racing have been Lauro (Sky Classic Stakes, second in the United Nations Handicap), Speedmaster (Prix Vicomtesse Vigier), Axxos (Union-Rennen, second in the Grand Prix de Paris), Network (Union-Rennen), Ocovango (Prix Greffulhe), Almandin (Grosser Preis der Badischen Unterehmer) and Arcadio (Grosser Preis Mercedes-Benz, Pferdewetten de-Trophy).
+Other sons of Monsun to make a splash in racing have been Lauro (Sky Classic Stakes), Speedmaster (Prix Vicomtesse Vigier), Axxos (Union-Rennen, second in the Grand Prix de Paris), Network (Union-Rennen), Ocovango (Prix Greffulhe), Almandin (Grosser Preis der Badischen Unterehmer) and Arcadio (Grosser Preis Mercedes-Benz, Pferdewetten de-Trophy).

 A look at the daughters of Monsun will find a wonderful collection of top class racers.
 Guadalupe won the Oaks d’Italia, Salve Regina is a full sister to both Samum and Schiaparelli.
 Salve Regina would become the third group one stakes winner in the family when she captured the Preis der Diana, which is commonly referred to as the German Oaks.
 Amarette won the same race two years later, while Anna Monda scored in the Premio Vittorio di Capua and German 1000 Guineas the year later, giving Monsun more classic winning daughters.